google/WebFundamentals/src/_langs/en/tools/setup/workspace/SetupWorkflow.markdown

   - first takeaway
   - second takeaway
   - third takeaway
+notes:
+  - Bug: inline images aren't inline?
+  - To-Do: Add authors.
 ---

 {% wrap content %}

-## Set Up a DevTools Persistent Workflow

-{% include modules/toc.liquid %}

-{% include modules/takeaway.liquid list=page.takeaways.workflows %}

-### Introduction

 As we've seen, Chrome DevTools lets you make changes to a server-delivered site's resource files -- HTML, CSS, JavaScript, and more -- and immediately see those changes reflected in the browser.
 Of course, such changes are only temporary; if you want to save them, you have to manually copy and paste the code into local files… or do you?

 DevTools offers a feature called Workspaces that lets you *map* (associate) the remote in-memory resources to real local files on your hard drive.
 Using a workspace, DevTools can save your changes to the mapped files and persist them across sessions, thus eliminating the need to copy and paste.

+{% include modules/takeaway.liquid list=page.takeaways %}

 ### Initialize a development workspace

 Before you can map individual remote resources to local files, you must initialize a workspace for the project.
 This simple process specifies a local folder for the workspace to use.
 To set up the workspace, right-click in an empty area of the left pane of the Sources tab and choose **Add folder to workspace**, choose a folder to use as the local file location, and click **Allow** to give Chrome access to the folder.
 Typically, the local folder contains the site's original source files that were used to populate the site on the server.
 If you do not want to change those original files via the workspace, make a copy of the folder and specify it as the workspace folder instead.

 ### Map remote resources to local files (staging)